nosarthur/nosarthur.github.io/_drafts/bar.md

 $$\Delta A\equiv A_0 - A_1= -\frac{1}{\beta}\log \frac{Q_0}{Q_1}$$

-where $$Q$$ denotes [partition function](https://en.wikipedia.org/wiki/Partition_function_(statistical_mechanics)) and the subscripts 0 and 1 labels the two systems.
+where $$Q$$ denotes [partition function](https://en.wikipedia.org/wiki/Partition_function_(statistical_mechanics)) and the subscripts 0 and 1 label the two systems.
-With a little bit of trick
+With a little bit of trick, we get

 $$\frac{Q_0}{Q_1}=\frac{\int d\mathbf q e^{-\beta H_0} e^{\beta H_1}e^{-\beta H_1}}{Q_1} = \left<e^{-\beta\Delta H}\right>_1$$

 where $$\Delta H\equiv H_0 - H_1$$ and the ensemble average is done on system 1.
 Similarly, we can make the ensemble average to occur on system 0 as well.

-Often times the values we get from ensemble 0 differ from the ones from ensemble 1 because neither ensemble is perfect in practice.
+Often times the value we get from ensemble 0 differ from the one from ensemble 1 because neither ensemble is perfect in practice.
-Then the question becomes which one is trust or how to combine these two numbers (besides averaging them).
+Then the question becomes which one to trust or how to combine these two numbers (besides averaging them).
-[Charles H Bennett](https://en.wikipedia.org/wiki/Charles_H._Bennett_(computer_scientist)) provided a clean answer in 1976 and his solution has been named as Bennett acceptance ratio (BAR) method.
+[Charles H Bennett](https://en.wikipedia.org/wiki/Charles_H._Bennett_(computer_scientist)) provided a clean answer in 1976 and his solution is commonly known as Bennett acceptance ratio (BAR) method.
 And this is the topic of this post.
+To demonstrate the ideas, I will use a classical two level system as example (here classical refers to classical mechanics).

 Interestingly, Dr. Bennett didn't spend much of his time on computational chemistry.
 Instead, he made many important contributions to quantum information theory, especially in communication and cryptography.
-The most famous one may be [quantum teleportation](https://en.wikipedia.org/wiki/Quantum_teleportation), which is a protocol to transport a quantum particle (or quantum state, to be more correctly) instantaneously between to spatial locations, somewhat similar to that machine in [the fly movie](https://en.wikipedia.org/wiki/The_Fly_(1958_film)).
+The most famous one may be [quantum teleportation](https://en.wikipedia.org/wiki/Quantum_teleportation), which is a protocol to transport a quantum particle (or quantum state, to be more correct) instantaneously between to spatial locations, somewhat similar to that machine in [the fly movie](https://en.wikipedia.org/wiki/The_Fly_(1958_film)).

 ## combining two ensembles